gavinr/map-stream/README.md

 # Map Stream

-The most recently updated maps in ArcGIS Online
+The most recently updated maps in ArcGIS Online.
+Check it out! -> https://map-stream.gavinr.com/

 ## Built With